leplusorg/docker-tor/README.md

 | SOCKS_PORT     | The SOCKS port.                                                 | 9150         |
 | TORRC_APPEND   | A block of configuration appended at the end of the torrc file. |              |

-Note that the defaults are the same as Tor's default if the configuration option is not set.
+Note that the defaults are the same as TOR's default if the configuration option is not set.

-If you set the SKIP_TEMPLATE variable to any value, the whole templating logic will be disabled and the configuration file /etc/tor/torrc will be used as is (either the default one provided by Tor or yours if you mount one in the container).

 You can use the `-m` option of Docker to mount a custom template in the image at `/etc/tor/torrc.template`.
 The templating engine